adlnet/ADL_LRS/readme.md

 # ADL LRS

 #### Installation tested on Ubuntu 12.10 machine with Python 2.7.3.
 Should be good with Ubuntu 10.04 LTS - 13.04 releases.
-This is still in the development stage and NOT ready for production
+Updated to be compliant with the 1.0.1 xAPI spec.

+This version is stable, but only intended to support a small amount of users as a proof of concept.
+While it uses programming best practices, it is not designed to take the place of an enterprise system.

 ## Installation